 On the Web, the tools for designers to set a vertical rhythm have basically been in place for a long time as well.
 The

-On iOS, we see bit of a different story.
-Apart from a quality article from Aen Tan discussing the idea, vertical rhythm for iOS is one of the oft-neglected aspects of the interface conversation.
-We tend to focus on other features with application wide implications; Navigation Patterns, Button Styles, "Flatness", usually steal the show.
-Nonetheless, vertical rhythm in iOS design is a critical piece to the composition of a noteworthy application, especially in the new iOS environment of two device heights.
+On iOS, we see a different story.
+Apart from a quality article from Aen Tan discussing the idea, vertical rhythm for iOS is an oft-neglected aspect of the interface conversation.
+We tend to focus on other features with product wide implications; Navigation Patterns, Button Styles, "Flatness", usually steal the show.
+Nonetheless, vertical rhythm for iOS is a critical piece to the composition of a noteworthy application, especially in the new iOS environment of two device heights.

 Let's look at some Table View examples on the iPhone 5 display height - 1136px.